Not So Heavy Metals: Black Hole Feedback Enriches The Circumgalactic Medium: Simulation Parameters

 \subsection{{\sc Romulus25} Cosmological Volume}

 The {\sc Romulus25} \citep[][R25]{Tremmel2017} simulation is a 25 Mpc cosmological volume which includes galaxy halos within the mass range 10$^{9}$ \textemdash 10$^{13}$ M$_{\odot}$.
 R25 has a mass resolution of 3.4 $\times$ 10$^5$ M$_{\odot}$ and 2.1 $\times$ $10^5$ M$_{\odot}$ for DM and gas particles, respectively.
 Galaxies in R25 have been shown to lie along the M$_{BH}$-M$_{*}$ and stellar mass-halo mass relation (Figure \ref{fig-massmetal}, though slightly higher than predicted for the highest mass galaxies), and are consistent with observations of star formation and SMBH accretion histories at high redshift \citep{Tremmel2017}.
+Both our M$_{halo}$ and M$_{*}$ measurements use the corrections from \cite{Munshi2013}.
 Additionally, \cite{Tremmel2017} shows that SMBH physics is a necessary component for reproducing the evolution of MW-mass galaxies as well as quenching in massive galaxies.
-For our study, we focus on all the galaxies in R25 that fall within the stellar mass range of COS-Halos: 3 $\times$ 10$^{10}$ M$_{\odot}$ and 3 $\times$ $10^{11}$ M$_{\odot}$.
+For our study, we focus galaxies in R25 that fall within the stellar mass range of COS-Halos: 3 $\times$ 10$^{9}$ M$_{\odot}$ and 3 $\times$ $10^{11}$ M$_{\odot}$ and populate a similar distribution of stellar masses.

-With these selection criteria in place, our sample includes 52 galaxies.
-Using the specific star formation (sSFR = SFR/M$_{*}$) cut of COS-Halos, 46 of these galaxies are star forming (sSFR \textless \ 1.6 $\times$ 10$^{-11}$ yr$^{-1}$) and 6 are passive at $z$ $\sim$ 0.17.
-We note that this is a conservative estimate using the corrections from \cite{Munshi2013}.
-However, by $z$ = 0, the quenched fraction is about 40 \% for the highest mass galaxies \citep{Tremmel2018b}.
-We additionally correct our sSFR value by 1.6 to account for the fact that COS-Halos uses a Salpeter IMF while our simulations use a Kroupa IMF \citep{Kroupa2001a}.
+With these selection criteria in place, our sample includes 39 galaxies.
+Using the specific star formation (sSFR = SFR/M$_{*}$) cut of COS-Halos, 32 of these galaxies are star forming (sSFR \textgreater \ 1.64 $\times$ 10$^{-11}$ yr$^{-1}$) and 7 are passive at $z$ $\sim$ 0.17.
+The sSFR of COS-Halos (previously \textgreater 10$^{-11}$ yr$^{-1}$) has been corrected by a factor of 1.64 to account for the fact that COS-Halos uses a Salpeter IMF while our simulations use a Kroupa IMF \citep{Kroupa2001a}.
+This correction only affects the categoration two of our R25 galaxies.
+We further note that this fraction of passive galaxies is a conservative estimate.
+However, by $z$ = 0, the quenched fraction in R25 is about 40 \% for the highest mass galaxies \citep{Tremmel2018b}.